 What if my child or another child has a fever not related to Covid?
 Can he or she return to PAA?

-If a child has a fever above , they cannot attend PAA.
+If a child has a fever above 100.4, they cannot attend PAA and we recommend contacting your health care provider if you begin to witness COVID symptoms.
 Once a student exhibits no symptoms for 24 hours including a fever, the student may return to PAA.

 What happens if a student, staff or faculty member tests positive for COVID?

-While each situation is unique and will be handled accordingly, it is likely we will suspend in-person learning for the classroom or cast where the child tested positive until the appropriate time has passed since exposure.
+While each situation is unique and will be handled accordingly, it is likely we will suspend in-person learning for the classroom or cast where the child tested positive until the appropriate time has passed since exposure unless there is a significant number of individuals who are vaccinated and therefore do not need to quarantine.
 By keeping classes socially distanced, wearing masks, and exercising consistent hygiene procedures, we hope that we only have to close the classrooms with immediate contact to the child or staff member who is suspected of being exposed.

 What happens if a student’s family member tests positive for Covid?

 There is an exposure model called the ABC model that will help us determine the correct course of action.
 The model essentially helps us determine if someone is a primary contact (someone who needs to self-quarantine), or a secondary contact (someone who needs to be aware but does not need to self-quarantine).
-In the event a parent tests positive, their child would be a primary contact, and the students in the classroom would be secondary contacts.
-We will also consult with our school nurse, Tri-County Health, the church, and our licensing department in each Covid exposure situation.
+In the event a parent reports testing positive, their child would be a primary contact, and the students in the classroom would be secondary contacts.
+We will also consult with PAA’s Health Care Consultant in each Covid exposure situation.
 Again, we will work hard to communicate situations with families while maintaining confidentiality.

-Will I be notified if someone at PAA tests positive for Covid?
+Will I be notified if someone at Performing Arts Academy tests positive for Covid?